Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 How to Reconcile Your Accounts

-Click on the Cog icon in the upper right within QuickBooks Online.
-Then under tools select reconcile.
+Click on the Cog icon in the upper right corner of QuickBooks Online.
+Then, under Tools, select Reconcile.

 QBO reconciliation